smallcloudai/web_docs_refact_ai/src/content/docs/getting-started/jetbrains.md

 description: A page which explains how to install and use Refact for JetBrains IDEs
 ---

-For JetBrains products, after installing the plugin from the marketplace, press ` Cmd``, ` to open the settings panel.
+For JetBrains products, after installing the plugin from the [marketplace](https://plugins.jetbrains.com/plugin/20647-codify), press ` Cmd + , ` to open the settings panel.

 Find `Refact` in the list of plugins and log in to your Refact account.